1981–82 Brighton & Hove Albion F.C. season

 During the 1981–82 English football season, Brighton & Hove Albion competed in the Football League First Division.

 Season summary

 Brighton achieved their highest-ever league finish of 13th.

+In the FA Cup, Brighton were knocked out at home in the Fourth round by Oxford United of the Third Division, 59 places lower in the league, who won 3-0.
+Following the defeat, an advert appeared in the Evening Argus "For sale, eleven clockwork clowns.
+Some work better than others."

+Three days later, Brighton earned their first ever point against Arsenal in a 0-0 draw at Highbury.

-On 6 March 1982 the Seagulls also scored an impressive clean-sheet win at Anfield against the 1981-82 First Division Champions Liverpool 0-1 (the champions' final league loss of the season).
+On 6 March 1982, the Seagulls also scored an impressive clean-sheet win at Anfield, winning 1-0 against the eventual Champions Liverpool (the champions' final league loss of the season).

 Kit

 Brighton's kit was manufactured by Adidas and sponsored by British Caledonian.